 - Prevent improper vehicle use – If vehicles are left at a work site, it’s possible that they will be tampered with.
 Fleet GPS can let you know if the vehicle gets moved or is stolen, but PTO monitoring can also let you know if it is being operated without traveling.
 If your vehicle is stolen, you can also determine whether it is being used or if it has simply been driven to another site.

-If you’d like to learn more about the many ways a GPS tracking system can be used to optimize your fleet, contact the professionals at GPSTrackIt.
+If you’d like to learn more about the many ways a GPS tracking system can be used to optimize your fleet, contact the professionals at GPS Trackit.
 We’ll help you evaluate your specific needs so you can select the right system for your business.
-Request a quote today to get started.
+Speak with a Fleet Advisor today to get started.

 How would you use PTO monitoring to improve operations?